-In this overview we’re going to cover just a few of the features of the Revolution Slider WordPress Plugin, and then we’ll show you just how easy it is to make your own sliders from scratch.
+In this overview we’re going to cover just a the main features of the Slider Revolution WordPress Plugin, and then we’ll show you just how easy it is to make your own sliders from scratch.

 Get Slider Revolution For Free!
 The Slider Revolution plugin is included for free with the purchase of our Total WordPress Theme so not only do you get an awesome plugin you will also get the Total theme as well as the Visual Composer plugin which is also included for free!

 Slider Revolution: What Makes This WordPress Plugin So Great